Gotland Regiment: Medals

 In 1991, the Gotlands regementes (P 18) hedersmedalj ("Gotland Regiment (P 18) Medal of Honour") in gold and silver (GotregGM/SM) of the 8th size was established.
 The medal ribbon is of blue moiré with a narrow white stripe on each side and a narrow red stripe on the middle.

 When the regiment was disbanded in 2005, the Gotlands regementes (P 18) minnesmedalj ("Gotland Regiment (P 18) Commemorative Medal") in silver (GotregMSM) of the 8th size was established.
 The medal ribbon is blue with a red stripe followed on the inside by a white stripe on both sides.
 A silver ram is attached to the ribbon.

 Other

 In 1975 the prefix "Royal" was removed from all regiments according to a parliamentary decision and the name was now only Gotland Regiment (P 18).
 In 1978, the regiment organized the World Military Shooting Championship.
-In 1979, Corporal Harald I (a ram) did his first appearance in service during the Changing of the Royal Guards at the Stockholm Palace.
+In 1979, Corporal Harald I (a Gute sheep) did his first appearance in service during the Changing of the Royal Guards at the Stockholm Palace.
 He was later appointed honorary corporal.
+Harald V died in September 2019 and was replaced with Harald VI in October of the same year.